moogacs/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 ### `plugins`

-Each entry in the `buf.gen.yaml` `plugins` key is a `protoc` plugin configuration, which is a program that generates code by interacting with the compiled reprsentation of your module.
+Each entry in the `buf.gen.yaml` `plugins` key is a `protoc` plugin configuration, which is a program that generates code by interacting with the compiled representation of your module.

 #### `name` or `remote`